bullhorn/extension-shifts-demo/README.md

-# engage-shifts-demo
+# Extension Sample - Shifts/Availability

-A sample project to add shift and availability to bullhorn using the StarterKit
+> A sample extension for Bullhorn 2017 that adds custom cards/tabs/objects/fieldmaps for Shifts/Availability